GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/appendices/appendix_demo.rst

 we will need to specify the processed bias we want to use on the `reduce` command line.
-For information only, internally the QA pipeline at the summit uses a central calibration server and the most appropriate processed calibrations available are selected and retrieve automatically.
+For information only, internally the QA pipeline at the summit uses a central calibration server and the most appropriate processed calibrations available are selected and retrieved automatically.
 We hope to be able to offer a "local", end-user version of this system in the future.
 For now, calibrations must be specified on the command line.